papafrancky/howtos/FluxCD/README.md

       #     ├── nginxhello-source.yaml
       #     └── podinfo.yaml

-If you need to customize the configuration of your Helm release, you ca nfind all the parameters for the Values file here :
+If you need to customize the configuration of your Helm release, you can find all the parameters for the Values file here :

     https://artifacthub.io/packages/helm/podinfo/podinfo